emmasherman/Data_146test/Project1.md

 | 779     | Italy         | Europe   | 2007  | 80.546   | 58147733 | 28569.71970 | 1.861228e+12 |
 | 1427    | Spain         | Europe   | 2007  | 80.941   | 40448191 | 28821.06370 | 1.165760e+12 |

+Stretch Goal:

+German exhibited the most significant increast in gdp.

 # You have been introduced to four logical operators thus far: &, ==, | and ^.
 Describe each one including its purpose and function.
 Provide an example of how each might be used in the context of programming.